leoiania/leoiania/README.md

 ⚡ I'm a Data Science student in Milan (Italy).
 In my portfolio I upload University and personal projects:

    - My Portfolio ( URL repo)

-🔭 I’m currently learning machine learning and deep learning
+🔭 I’m currently studying machine learning and deep learning

 📫 You can find me on Linkedin and Kaggle: